ryanoasis/vim-devicons/readme.md

 ## Usage

-By default *you should not to configure anything* to get the basics working.
+By default *you shouldn't need to configure anything* to get the basics working.
 However, these options are provided for overiding and can be defined in your `vimrc` or `gvimrc`

 ### Lightline Setup